Prince Philip’s stunning ‘terrorist’ gaffe

 “He pointed at him in a funny way and turned to one of his royal bodyguards, saying: “Is that a terrorist?”

 “He was obviously having a little joke, but he said it within earshot of the man who burst out laughing and appeared to find the whole thing hilarious.
 I think Philip knew he was going to be overheard.
-I’m sure Philip didn’t mean any harm.”Things you didn't know about Kate Middleton
+I’m sure Philip didn’t mean any harm.”Tom Petty's cause of death determined

 The Queen was leading a procession which included his daughter, Anne, her husband Sir Timothy Laurence and Prince Edward.
 The Queen, dressed in green and back, arrived separately accompanied by Sophie, Countess of Wessex, in a maroon chauffeur-driven car.